airbnb/css/README.md

   CartJS.addItem(variantId, 1);
 })

-// Crap!!
+// Oh no!!
 Someone changed .btn to .button and now no one can add to cart!!!
 ```

 **Good**